fastrgv/hbox4/README.md

 * demonstrates the considerable power of the Hungarian Algorithm.

-* easily buildable on Windows, OSX, and Linux using AdaCore's free GNAT compiler.
+* easily buildable on Windows, OSX, and Linux using free GNU Ada compiler.

-It also adds further support to the effectiveness of the design choices made in the Festival solver that proposed these 4 "orthogonal" heuristic measures or, so called "features".
+It also adds further proof of the effectiveness of the design choices made in the Festival solver that proposed these 4 "orthogonal" heuristic measures or, so called "features".

 ### SplayTree-Priority-Queue